circleci/circleci-docs/jekyll/_cci2/getting-started.md

 ```

-Then, commit your change in the GitHub editor and return to the Projects page
+Commit your change, then return to the Projects page
 in CircleCI.
-You should see a new pipelines running... and it will fail!
+You should see a new pipeline running... and it will fail!
 What's going on?

 The Node orb runs some common Node tasks.
-Because we are working with an empty
+Since you are working with an empty
-repository, running `npm run test`, a Node script, causes our configuration to
+repository, running `npm run test`, a Node script, causes the configuration to
 fail.
-How would we fix this?
-You would need to setup a Node project in your
+To fix this, you would need to set up a Node project in your
-repository;  a topic for another tutorial.
+repository—a topic for another tutorial.
 You can view several [demo
 applications]({{site.baseurl}}/2.0/demo-apps/) that go into more detail on
 setting up CircleCI with various languages and frameworks.